 You can avail following services using the IMPS banking

 - Funds transfer using the mobile number and MMID

 - Funds transfer using IFSC and Account number

-- UPI – It is a mobile app based payment method which uses VPA of beneficiary.UPI works on IMPS structure.
+- UPI – It is a mobile app based payment method which uses VPA of a beneficiary.UPI works on IMPS structure.